 What best practices can subs use to manage preliminary notices and notices of intent?

-With so many different rules and circumstances, managing these notices can seem like a lot.
-There are a few best practices that can make the process a little bit easier.
+With so many state-specific rules, managing these notices can seem like a lot.
+Here are a few best practices that can make the process easier.